TorchEnsemble-Community/Ensemble-Pytorch/README.rst

 .. |style| image:: https://img.shields.io/badge/code%20style-black-000000.svg
 .. _style: https://github.com/psf/black

-Ensemble Pytorch
+Ensemble PyTorch
 ================

-Implementation of ensemble methods in Pytorch to boost the performance of your model.
+Implementation of ensemble methods in PyTorch to boost the performance of your model.
 Please refer to our `documentation <https://ensemble-pytorch.readthedocs.io/>`__ for details.

 Installation
 ------------